 Firefox for Android can remember your passwords and automatically fill them in on websites.
 This is particularly useful on mobile, where typing in complicated passwords can take much longer.
 However, some websites try to prevent browsers from saving passwords by setting the “autocomplete” option to “off”.
 RememberPass overrides this option, forcing Firefox to prompt you to remember every password you enter on every web page.
 If Firefox isn’t prompting you to remember a password, try this add-on.

 Stylish, a useful add-on for the desktop version of Firefox, is also available for Firefox for Android.
-It allows you to install userstyles that modify the way web pages look and behave, letting you customize the web pages you use.
+It allows you to install modify the way web pages look and behave, letting you customize the web pages you use.that

 It’s great to see this add-on available for Firefox on Android, as it illustrates the power of Firefox’s add-on system.
 Extensions like LastPass and Stylish show that Firefox for Android isn’t just a lightweight mobile browser, it can be a very capable alternative to Firefox on the desktop – if only more add-ons could be ported to Android.